mlbdesign/MERN/README.md

 This application is building for MongoDBCLoud Atlas.

 Before starting, just create your cluster, database and a collection named `users`
-Create a file named `.env`  and replace the following by your own informations :
+Create a file named `.env` in the `/api` directory and replace the following environment variables by your own :

 `
 DATABASE_URL = mongodb+srv://<username>:<password>@<cluster>/<database>?retryWrites=true&w=majority